 Repairs & Rebuilds

-Not only do we inspect and clean your chimneys, we also can repair and rebuild them.
+we also can repair and rebuild them.

-If your chimney is not longer functional, or you just don't feel safe using it, we will fix it up to the national standard.
+If your chimney is not longer functional, or you just don't feel safe using it; we will fix it up to the national standard.

 Stainless Steel Liners serve several purposes.
 They protect the house from heat transfer to combustibles, they protect the masonry from the bi-products of combustion that can cause corrosion, and they improve efficiency.